mmilunovic/imdb-sentiment-analysis/README.md

 # Sentiment analysis with Multinomial Naive Bayes Classifier

-This was the first project in Machine Learning course on Faculty of Computing.
+This was the first project in Machine Learning course on [Faculty Of Computer Science](https://raf.edu.rs/).

 ## Problem description